OpenDominion/OpenDominion/CONTRIBUTING.md

 Even though I've played Dominion myself, I can't remember how everything looked or worked.
 If you're a veteran player, please get in contact with me and share any knowledge, screenshots/drawings, info or anything relevant to the original Dominion that you want to share!
 I started this project alone, but I need **your** help to make it the great game it once was.

-Feel free to browse through the [issue tracker](https://github.com/WaveHack/OpenDominion/issues), look for issues with the label ["help wanted"](https://github.com/WaveHack/OpenDominion/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and reply with your thoughts if you feel like it.
+Feel free to browse through the [issue tracker](https://github.com/WaveHack/OpenDominion/issues), look for issues with the label ["help wanted"](https://github.com/WaveHack/OpenDominion/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or ["discussion"](https://github.com/WaveHack/OpenDominion/issues?q=is%3Aissue+is%3Aopen+label%3A"discussion") and reply with your thoughts if you feel like it.
 Not everything is related to the original Dominion gameplay and I could use some help with other things, like [design](https://github.com/WaveHack/OpenDominion/issues/63) and some legal stuff ([terms and conditions](https://github.com/WaveHack/OpenDominion/issues/38) and [privacy policy](https://github.com/WaveHack/OpenDominion/issues/37)) at time of writing.

-Also if want to bring up a topic that you think should get looked into, don't hesitate to poke me on Gitter or [create a new issue](https://github.com/WaveHack/OpenDominion/issues/new) on the issue tracker.
+Also if want to bring up a topic that you think should get looked into, don't hesitate to poke me on Discord or [create a new issue](https://github.com/WaveHack/OpenDominion/issues/new) on the issue tracker.

 ### Reporting bugs